 You see it once, and it scares you.
 You see it again and it does a little less.
 And then you come to expect it.
 And then you realize, that what makes this whole thing work is the acknowledgement of the size of the hole you’re willing to crawl out of when the best laid plans go to waste.
 And that’s the art of it.

-The art of aggression is the confidence that when whatever important and difficult thing that you have to do turns into a gun fight, you’ve surrounded yourself with operators you’ve got to kill to stop.
+The art of the aggressive is the confidence that when whatever important and difficult thing that you have to do turns into a gun fight, you’ve surrounded yourself with operators you’ve got to kill to stop.

 The important things that we’ll do in this life are riddled with things that could and will go wrong.
 If you stack them in a pile and place them in your path as obstacles, you’ll never start the journey.
 And you’ll find it’s best to stick to easy things.

 But if you welcome that resistance as something you believe you’ve put in the time and preparation to overcome, you’ll find, you start to believe you can do just about anything.
-And then, you can live a life full of the sweet art of aggression, full of hard and important things.
+And then, you can live a life full of the sweet art of the aggressive; full of hard and important things.